AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 * Ensure that you Raspberry Pi is compatible with ANAVI Infrared pHAT.
 * Power off your Raspberry Pi.
 * Gently mount ANAVI Infrared pHAT on the 40 pin header of your Raspberry Pi.
-* Add sensors and LCD display module to your ANAVI Infrared pHAT.
+* Add sensors to your ANAVI Infrared pHAT.
-* Optionally, you may also assemble two brass M2.5 standoffs to keep your Pi HAT snug on your Raspberry Pi while also keeping the two boards separated, in particular the HDMI port.
+* Optionally, you may also mount two or four brass M2.5 standoffs to keep your Pi HAT snug on your Raspberry Pi while also keeping the two boards separated.
-* Optionally, adjust the LED backlight of the LCD display module using a screwdriver.
 * That's all, now you are ready to go!

 ## Powering ANAVI Infrared pHAT